Quick Start Guide

 For provider-specific instructions, see DNS Configuration.

-You can check SSL status on the domain detail page.
-If the certificate is not issued within 30 minutes of DNS propagation, see SSL Verification for troubleshooting.
+If the certificate is not issued within a few minutes of DNS propagation, see SSL Verification for troubleshooting.

 Step 5: Test Bot Rendering